-EE\1.07 Fundamentals of Biology and Natural Cycles of Matter
+EE_1.07 Fundamentals of Biology and Natural Cycles of Matter

-Code Workload Credits Level of module Frequency of Duration EE_1.07 150 h 5 CP 1 st semester offer 1 semester Winter semester Courses l Teaching time Self- study Planned group Lecture "Fundam entals of 75 h / 5 SWS 75 h / 5 SWS size Biology": 30 h / 2 per week (SWS) semester hours 50 students Exercises / Excurs "Fundamentals o 1 SWS Lecture "Geology Cycles of Matter" Exercises / Excurs and Natural Cycle 15 h / 1 SWS = -
+Code Workload Credits Level of module Frequency of Duration EE_1.07 150 h 5 CP 1 st semester offer 1 semester Winter semester Courses 1 Teaching time Self-s study Planned group Lecture "Fundam entals of 75 h / 5 SWS 75 h / size Biology": 30 h / 2 per week (SWS) semester hours 50 students Exercises / Excurs "Fundamentals of 1 SWS Lecture "Geology Cycles of Matter" Exercises / Excurs and Natural Cycle 15 h / 1 SWS = -

-The module provides an introduction to fundamentals of Biology and Earth's Sciences.
-Students gain the ability to understand the scientific basics behind actual topics related to food- and environmental technology, the sustainable use of resources, gene technology and agriculture.
-In addition they gain an understanding of both, basic properties of life such as energy processing, evolution and regulation, and the physical and chemical environment of organisms due to climate conditions and soil characteristics.
-Furthermore, the module provides insight into important biogeochemical cycles such as the natural cycles of carbon and nitrogen.
+The module has provided an introduction to fundamentals of Biology and Earth's Sciences.
+Students have gained the ability to understand the scientific basics behind actual topics related to food- and environmental technology, the sustainable use of resources, gene technology and agriculture.
+In addition they have gained an understanding of both, basic properties of life such as energy processing, evolution and regulation, and the physical and chemical environment of organisms due to climate conditions and soil characteristics.
+Furthermore, the module has provided insight into important biogeochemical cycles such as the natural cycles of carbon and nitrogen.

-- basics of bio-catalysis and regulation of enzyme activity - response to the environment: signal transduction and hormonal regulation - growth and development, reproduction, genetics and evolution - regulation of gene expression - photosynthesis, cellular respiration and the chemistry of life - carbon, N and P budgets at the ecosystem- and global scale - climate, climate zones and climate change, - weathering and basics of soil science - the geology of fossil fuels - Earth's internal structure and plate tectonics
+- Basics of bio-catalysis and regulation of enzyme activity - Response to the environment: signal transduction and hormonal regulation - Growth and development, reproduction, genetics and evolution - Regulation of gene expression - Photosynthesis, cellular respiration and the chemistry of life - Carbon, N and P budgets of the ecosystem- and on a global scale - Climate, climate zones and climate change - Weathering and basics of soil science - The geology of fossil fuels - The internal structure of the earth and plate tectonics